 Faux renewables are faux – we have to get real about what actually constitutes renewable energy.

-WHAT DO WE THINK THE FUTURE WILL HOLD?
+WHAT WE THINK THE FUTURE HOLDs

 The questions inevitably arise: do we have enough time?
 Is there any hope?
 What can be done?

 We bring together both yin and yang to present a realistic – pleasant and unpleasant, light and dark – forecast of what we think is on the horizon.
-Our work seeks to integrate both aspects of this forecast, offering prescriptions for what might be done to navigate an intelligent biophysical contraction of the human enterprise while engaging with diverse aspects of a heart-based, expanded way of ushering in a New Earth.
+Our work seeks to integrate both aspects of this forecast, offering prescriptions for what might be done to navigate an intelligent biophysical contraction of society while engaging with diverse aspects of a heart-based, expanded way of ushering in a New Earth.